obbish/google_slides_kiosk/README.md

 # google_slides_kiosk
-Script to show Google Slides presentation in full screen and refresh the browser at set interval.
+Script to show a Google Slides presentation in full screen and refresh the browser at set interval.
+Meant for minimal linux OS such as Raspbian Lite.
+Uses Wayland.

-sudo apt install chromium-driver pip install selenium
+.bash_profile example file to auto-run after boot